-“The method we have developed is based on the methodological guide issued by the WBCSD* and looks at the whole of the value chain.
-It is deployed by each of Arkema’s activities as well as business expertise teams, R&D and regulations”, explains Noël Zilberfarb, Sustainable Products Manager.
+The method developed by Arkema is based on the methodological guide issued by the WBCSD* and looks at the whole of the value chain.
+It is deployed by each of Arkema’s activities as well as business expertise teams, R&D and regulations.

 For each solution, it initially establishes the potential risks, whether these are related to regulatory trends or market demands.
-“If we identify a risk for a solution, we define the best actions such as alternative development or substitution.”
-If the solution presents no risk, we assess its contributions (positive or negative) to the UN’s Sustainable Development Goals.
+If a risk is identified for a solution, we define the best actions such as alternative development or substitution.
+If the solution presents no risk, we assess its contributions (positive or negative) to the UN’s Sustainable Development Goals (SDG).

-At the end of 2019, 44% of sales had been assessed, and 46% of these featured one or more significant positive contributions to the UN’s Sustainable Development Goals, with no significant negative contribution.
-This approach is being pursued in 2020 to increase the proportion of sales that are assessed, and in the long term to increase our contribution to the Sustainable Development Goals.
+At the end of 2021, 85% of sales had been assessed, and 51% of these featured one or more significant positive contributions to the UN’s Sustainable Development Goals (ImpACT+), with no significant negative contribution.
+This approach is being pursued in 2021 to increase the proportion of sales that are assessed, and in the long term to increase our contribution to the Sustainable Development Goals.

 *World Business Council for Sustainable Development (WBCSD).
 This global organization has more than 200 major corporate members which work together to accelerate transition to a more sustainable world.